 This guidance should be read in conjunction with the QMU Academic Appeals Procedures and the section on 'Assessment' contained within the University Governance and Regulations Handbook.
-Copies of both are available at https://www.qmu.ac.uk/about-the-university/quality/committees-regulations-policies-and-procedures/
+Copies of both are available at the University's Regulations, Policies and Procedures web page.